bullocke/coded/docs/_build/html/_sources/running.rst.txt

 .. code-block:: javascript

-  var results = cddUtils.submitCODED(saveRegion, params, trainingData)
+  var results = codedUtils.submitCODED(saveRegion, params, trainingData)

 The output of the change detection is an `array image`_.
 At every pixel location there is an array matrix, with a row for every year in the study period and the columns corresponding to the a change flag (1 = change, 0 = no change), change magnitude, post-change land cover, NDFI difference band, and a forest flag (1 = forest in training period).